kelptaken/ktbackup/README.md

 **Destination will NOT contain Data and ktbackup.json, just your backup data.**

 The script will read `ktbackup.json` and restore your files to destination.

+## To do
+- Add remote hosts support